The Recognition of the most basic

 unusual in other languages).
 The only one of these it’s really worth

-Climb-Fall-Rise / ˊ ˋˏm/.
-These are favoured by some English-speakers
+Climb-Fall-Rise / ˊˋˏm/.
+These are much favoured by some English-speakers

-but not much used by others.
+but by others not very much used.
 The EFL speaker needn’t bother to

 adopt them.